pegasystems/pega-datascientist-tools/README.md

 ## Python

-Only the cdh_utils module has been implemented in the Python package.
+The Python part of the tools currently contain a subset of the functionality provided by the R version:

+- A port of the `cdh_utils` module with utilities to e.g. easily read a Pega dataset export.
+- Two classes in `model_report.py` to generate reports from the ADM datamart.

-To use it clone the github repository.
+The Python code does not build a package/library so to use it clone the github repository.
 To import the module type

 ```python
 import cdh_utils as cu